jrief/django-formset/docs/source/geographic-data.rst

 	<script src="{% static 'formset/js/geojson-renderer.js' %}" type="module"></script>
 	…
 	<div style="height: 500px; width: 100%;">
-	{% render_geojson map_data filter='feature?.id?.startsWith("church:")' %}
+	{% render_geojson map_data filter="feature?.id?.startsWith('church:')" %}
 	</div>

-Here, the context variable ``map_data`` is the GeoJSON data structure.
+When rendering this template, the context variable ``map_data`` contains the GeoJSON data structure.

-Since this data structure can contain multiple geographic data structures of different types, here we use the optional parameter ``filter`` to restrict the features to be rendered to only churches.
+Since this data structure can contain multiple geographic data structures of different type, we use the optional parameter ``filter`` to restrict the features to be rendered to only churches.
 In this example, we only want to render the features which have an ``id`` starting with ``church:``.
 The filter must be a valid JavaScript expression.
 The variable ``feature`` is the current feature being processed.
 If unset or invalid, all features from the GeoJSON data structure will be rendered.

 .. django-view:: church_detail_view
 	:view-function: ChurchDetailView.as_view()